albirar/albirar-communications/src/site/markdown/description.md

 The `Core` part include the main service: `cat.albirar.communications.services.ICommunicationService` that is the interface to all the system.

-Also contains the classes to use a
+Also contains the models for use on providers.

 ## Providers